calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 ## Features

-* Supports export JSON, MD, and PNG, and import JSON and MD.
+* Supports export JSON, MD, and PNG, and import JSON and MD and Xmind.

 * Since v0.8.2 supports loading local images into mindmap.